What is a Work Hardening Program?

 Do I Need a Work Hardening Program?

 Your medical providers and vocational rehabilitation therapists can help you decide whether this type of program is right for you.
-When a patient undergoes physical therapy, they may sometimes reach a plateau in treatment known as Maximum Medical Improvement (MMI).
+When a patient undergoes physical therapy, they may sometimes reach a plateau in a treatment.
+This plateau is referred to in the worker’s compensation world as Maximum Medical Improvement (MMI).
 This is the point at which continued care may not be considered curative care by the medical community.
 Often workers may reach MMI but still continue to struggle with the physical activities they are required to complete in their profession.
 In many cases, a functional capacity exam (FCE) will be performed to determine whether the worker can return to work.
 If he does not have the physical capacity to meet the minimum physical requirements of the job, In such cases, a work hardening program can be beneficial in helping the injured worked return to an employable level of physical health.